Carolyn Pfeiffer: Island Alive...Alive Films

 Moving to Los Angeles, Pfeiffer formed Alive Films with Shep Gordon.
 They produced Roadie starring Meat Loaf and Return Engagement, a feature documentary on the Timothy Leary/G. Gordon Liddy debates (both directed by Alan Rudolph) before joining Chris Blackwell to form Island Alive, a groundbreaking independent production/distribution company.
-Films produced and/or released during Pfeiffer's presidency include Choose Me, El Norte, Koyaanisqatsi, Stop Making Sense, Insignificance, The Hit, A Private Function and Kiss of the Spider Woman, for which William Hurt won the Best Actor Award at the 1985 Cannes Film Festival and as well as being nominated for an Academy Award for Best Actor.
+Films produced and/or released during Pfeiffer's presidency include Choose Me, El Norte, Koyaanisqatsi, Stop Making Sense, Insignificance, The Hit, A Private Function and Kiss of the Spider Woman.

 Back as Co-Chair of Alive Films and continuing her long partnership with Gordon, Pfeiffer produced a series of films for the company: Alan Rudolph's Trouble in Mind and The Moderns, Gregory Nava's A Time of Destiny, Lindsay Anderson's The Whales of August, Mary Lambert's Grand Isle and Sam Shepard's Far North and Silent Tongue.

 They also released a number of films including the French sensation, Betty Blue, an Academy Award nominee and Maximilian Schell's record-breaking Marlene, also an Academy Award nominee.
 In 1987, the company through its relations with Nelson Entertainment, which had a home video division Embassy Home Entertainment, had two additional 1987 film starts through parent company Alive Enterprises.
 It had agreements with director John Carpenter and Andre Blay, with partner Larry Franco, and as well as with director Wes Craven.
 It also partnered with Columbia Pictures on the film Destiny.

 During this time Pfeiffer married journalist/writer Jon Bradshaw.
 In 1983 they adopted a daughter Shannon Bradshaw.